dward2/BME547/Assignments/01_tool_setup_git_intro.md

    Type "help", "copyright", "credits" or "license" for more information.
    >>>
    ```
-   If the version number is 3.6 or higher, you are fine.
+   If the version number is 3.6 or higher, you are fine.  .
 Type `quit()` to
    exit.
 If python does not start, you will need to download it.
+If you have
+   not used Python before and do not have any legacy code to consider,
+   upgrading to the latest version may be a good idea.

-   Windows users have two options:
+   Windows users have three options:
+   a) Download and install from <https://www.python.org/> as described above.
+   Follow additional guidelines found [here](../Resources/installations.md) for
+   installation.
-   a) [**Preferred**] Install Anaconda Python from
+   b) Install Anaconda Python from
    https://www.anaconda.com/download.
-Using "vanilla" Python on Windows can
-   have challenges with importing some packages, such as `numpy`, which do not
-   exist in compiled wheels for Windows.
 You can download the complete
    Anaconda package or Miniconda which brings in the bare minimum of packages
    and then install what is necessary in virtual environments, but each project
    will require more download overhead.
-   b) Installing and using the [Ubuntu Linux Subsystem (Windows 10)](https://docs.microsoft.com/en-us/windows/wsl/about),
+   c) Installing and using the [Ubuntu Linux Subsystem (Windows 10)](https://docs.microsoft.com/en-us/windows/wsl/about),
    and running `python3` from within that environment.
 This approach will give
    you a legitimate Linux environment, but there is overhead to running GUI
    applications through an X-server, which adds more complexity and can be